angelaxi/nets213Project/docs/README.md

 Our project, WYM - Wear Your Mask, is a live application that utilizes camera recording to monitor the surrounding and determine if any individuals are maskless or not wearing their masks properly.
 # Directories
 ## data
+- bounding_images: directory containing all input images for bounding box HITs
+- classification_images: directory containing all input images for classification HITs
+- bounding_hit_input(0-1).csv: generated CSV input for bounding box HITs
+- bounding_hit_output.csv: output from bounding box HITs
+- bounding_images.txt: links to bounding box input images on S3 bucket
+- classification_hit_input(0-1).csv: generated CSV input for classification HITs
-- images.txt: Contain links to dataset on s3 bucket
+- classification_images.txt: links to classification input images on S3 bucket
+- gold_standard_Image_labels.csv: manually assigned labels to 50 images of each of our 3 categories
+- unlabeled_images.csv: list of image urls that have not been manually labeled
 ## docs
 - flowchart.png: flowchart with workflow and components
 - workflow.png: flowchart only listing workflow
-- screenshots.pdf: Screenshot of interfaces for HIT tasks and users
+- screenshots.pdf: Screenshot of interfaces for HITs and users
 ## src
 Contains code for the project as well as sample inputs and outputs to our code